Holiday Cottage in Holywell Bay

 Facilities & Services

 Heating is via night storage heating and an electric fire in the lounge.
 Fully fitted kitchen with an electric hob, fridge, freezer, dishwasher and microwave.
 The sitting room area has a 40" LCD Freeview TV & DVD player.
 There is a laundry room on site.
 There is a completely enclosed play area suitable for children up to 12 years of age.
 There is an adventure climbing frame, slide, swings and grassed football area.
 The games room is equipped with a pool table & tennis table - children under 12 need to be accompanied by an adult.
-WiFi is available in the games room only from 9am-9pm.
-Due to Covid 19 the games room will not be open until April 2021 and therefore wi-fi will not be available to guests.
+There is free limited WiFi available in the property.
+There is faster free WiFi access in the games room for watching movies or downloading large files etc.

 Electricity, bed linen and towels are all included but you will need to provide your own beach towels.
-Regrettably no smoking is allowed.
-There is parking facilities for up to 1 vehicles at the front of the house.
+There is one allocated parking space outside the property.
+A maximum of one extra car per cottage may be parked on site at an additional £35 per week.
+Car charging is not permitted on site.
 Regrettably no dogs are allowed at this property and there is strictly no smoking.
 There is a cot & high chair available.

 General Booking Information